Raj Kumar Verka: Political career

 Verka was one of the 42 INC MLAs who submitted their resignation in protest of a decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.

 He was elected for his third term in 2017 from Amritsar West Assembly constituency.
 He was the cabinet minister of the Congress party in the Punjab government from 2017 to 2022.

 He became Chairman of Punjab State Warehousing Corporation in 2018 being an MLA who received Cabinet Minister Status.
 He also became Cabinet Minister in the Punjab Government as Minister of Social Justice, Medical Education and Research, and New and Sustainable Resource of Energy.

-He joined Bhartiya Janta Party on 4 June 2022 along with Balbir Singh Sidhu, Gurpreet Singh Kangar, Sundar Sham Arora, and others at the party office in Chandigarh.
+He joined Bhartiya Janata Party on 4 June 2022 along with Balbir Singh Sidhu, Gurpreet Singh Kangar, Sundar Sham Arora, and others at the party office in Chandigarh.

 Achievement & Awards

 Dr. Rajkumar Verka was awarded the degree of Doctor Honoris Causa by the Governing body of Desh Bhagat University for his Exceptional Contribution in the field of Indian Political and Social work under the Faculty of Social Science.